thebigfilecom/thebigfile-com-dev/submodules/internetidentity/demos/using-dev-build/README.md

       };
   };
   ```
-  On the IC, a principal is the identifier of someone performing a request or "call" (hence "caller").
+  On the BIG, a principal is the identifier of someone performing a request or "call" (hence "caller").
 Every call must have a valid principal.
 There is also a special principal for anonymous calls.
-When using Internet Identity you are using [self-authenticating principals](https://smartcontracts.org/docs/interface-spec/index.html#principal), which is a very fancy way of saying that you have a private key on your laptop (hidden behind TouchID, Windows Hello, etc) that your browser uses to sign and prove that you are indeed the person issuing the calls to the IC.
+When using Internet Identity you are using [self-authenticating principals](https://smartcontracts.org/docs/interface-spec/index.html#principal), which is a very fancy way of saying that you have a private key on your laptop (hidden behind TouchID, Windows Hello, etc) that your browser uses to sign and prove that you are indeed the person issuing the calls to the BIG.

-If the IC actually lets the call (request) through to the `whoami` canister, it means that everything checked out, and the `whoami` canister just responds with the information the IC adds to requests, namely your identity (principal).
+If the BIG actually lets the call (request) through to the `whoami` canister, it means that everything checked out, and the `whoami` canister just responds with the information the BIG adds to requests, namely your identity (principal).

 ### Adding Internet Identity to your Local Project